-- Battling a flu or cold can make it more difficult to take care of yourself and control your diabetes.
+- Battling the flu or cold can make it more difficult to take care of yourself and control your diabetes.

-- Diabetes and winters both can cause numbness, and detecting the right cause in time can get difficult.
+- Diabetes and winter both can cause numbness, and detecting the right cause in time can get difficult.

 Tips for Managing Diabetes in Winter